drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part1/Regex/Regex_Report.md

 exif_url = "https://www.flickr.com/services/rest/?method=flickr.photos.getExif&api_key={api_key}&photo_id={photo_id}&format=json&nojsoncallback=1"
 ```

 3. Make the API call to get the search results.
 This search will only return 100 results.
-It can be specify in the flickr.photos.search method by setting the per_page parameter to 100 to get 100 results per page, and then loop through the pages to get all the photo IDs.
+It can be specify in the `search_url` flickr.photos.search method by setting the per_page parameter to 100 to get 100 results per page, and then loop through the pages to get all the photo IDs.
 ```ruby
 response = requests.get(search_url.format(api_key=api_key))
 data = json.loads(response.text)
 total_pages = data["photos"]["page"]
 ```

-4. Loop through all the pages and get the photo metadata.
+4. Once the target data is identified, access the Flickr API to retrieve the URLs for each image or video.
+Loop through all the pages and get the photo metadata.
 Since some of the owner restrict the access to their exif information.
 The metadata is narrowed down to only collect the title, author, url, camera make and model.
+Additionally, Flickr has strict policies on the use of their content, so it's essential to ensure that the data is being used in compliance with their terms of service.
 ```ruby
 metadata_list = []
 for page in range(1, total_pages+1):